varvet/pundit/README.md

 end
 ```

 Likewise, Pundit also adds `verify_policy_scoped` to your controller.
 This
-will raise an exception in the vein of `verify_authorized`.
+will raise an exception similar to `verify_authorized`.
 However, it tracks
 if `policy_scope` is used instead of `authorize`.
 This is mostly useful for
 controller actions like `index` which find collections with a scope and don't
 authorize individual instances.